Miss Eco International 2023

-Miss Eco International 2023 was the eight edition of Miss Eco International beauty pageant that aims to campaign for the green movement.
+Miss Eco International 2023 was the eighth edition of Miss Eco International beauty pageant that aims to campaign for the green movement.
 It was held on March 3, 2023 at the Triumph Luxury Hotel, Cairo, Egypt.
 A total of 40 contestants appeared to compete at the end of the event.

 At the end of the event Kathleen Joy Paton from the Philippines crowned her successor Nguyen Thanh Ha from Vietnam.